-However, inside a Web service specification, pre-condition is a logical expression possibly containing embedded objects in the form of F-logic molecules, predicates, conjunction, disjunction and negation operators and where all logic variables are existentially quantified, and post-condition is a conjunction of embedded objects which specify the information provided by the Web service to the requester that is the result of the Web service execution.
-Note the similarities between the goal post-condition and Web service pre-condition, as well as the goal post-condition and Web service pre-condition.
+However, inside a Web service specification, precondition is a logical expression possibly containing embedded objects in the form of F-Logic molecules, predicates, conjunction, disjunction, and negation operators, where all logic variables are existentially quantified, and postcondition is a conjunction of embedded objects which specify the information provided by the Web service to the requester that is the result of the Web service execution.
+Note the similarities between the goal postcondition and Web service precondition, as well as the goal precondition and Web service postcondition.

-Figures 5 and 6 show the main parts of a goal and a Web service specifications respectively among various available types of goals and Web services in our repository.
+Listings 4 and 5 show the main parts of a goal and a Web service specifications, respectively, among various available types of goals and Web services in our repository.

-Figure 5 depicts capability descriptions of a goal instance, which belongs to AirTransportation category and describes a request for a flight ticket from Berlin to Istanbul and specifies that the user wants Sabiha\Gokcen as a destination airport.
-The requester also demands flights that have a total cost less than 500\$ for 2 people, and that whatever flight is returned, it must have the minimum cost.
+Listing 4 depicts capability descriptions of a goal instance, which belongs to AirTransportation category and describes a request for a flight ticket from Berlin to Istanbul and specifies that the user wants Sabiha_Gokcen as a destination airport.
+The requester also demands flights that have a total cost less than 500\$ for 2 people, and each returned flight must have the minimum cost among all other relevant flights.
 Note that logic variables start with the "?" symbol.